 Venues: Emily has entertained audiences from the Northeast Kingdom of Vermont to the Jersey shore, including New Hampshire (the Highlands Inn), Massachusetts (Provincetown and Northampton), Rhode Island (Stone Soup), New Jersey (Martini Beach), Pennsylvania (Philadelphia Pride), and Quebec (Adair Hall).
 Vermont venues have included the North Woods Stewardship Center, The Music Box, Goodrich Memorial Library, the Haskell Opera House, Catamount Arts, Turner’s Café at the Woodknot Bookshop, and St. Johnsbury First Night.
 She also provides music for Hospice patients and their families through North Country Hospital and Bel Aire nursing home.

 Publicity and Special Events: Emily's music has been aired on Vermont public radio, WOMR Provincetown, Women of Substance Radio, the KZUM Wimmin’s Show, Sirius radio, and Rainbow World Radio, earning top 40 and finalist status for favorite female musician in the Pride in the Arts Award.
 At the Human Rights Equality Forum (Philadelphia), Emily performed "Poet-Painter", a song inspired by Jim Wheeler, a gay teen who committed suicide in the wake of intolerance.
 Emily opened for Ferron at WOMR Provincetown.
 She has appeared on the CBS/WCAX TV Morning Music Showcase and Tim Kavanaugh's Late Night Saturday show.
 Emily and her partner Lynn have been featured songwriters in "Out in Jersey" and "Boston Spirit" Magazine and received recognition for "Give Me a Dream" and "ShadowTime" from the Eventide Arts Songfest.
 "My Youth" was selected for inclusion on a compilation CD to raise funds for Prevent Child Abuse Vermont (Area Code 802 Project).
-"Give Me A Dream" has been included on a CD entitled "Until They Come Home" which honors servicemen and women.
+"Give Me A Dream" has been included on a CD entitled "Until You Come Home" which honors servicemen and women.
 "I Hear on the Streets" and "Poet-Painter" were donated to the CD "I Hear on the Streets" to raise funds for a NYC shelter which provides basic survival resources to homeless youth.

 Day Jobs - Emily incorporates her musical interest and talent into her full time Guidance Job at North Country Union Junior High School, running guitar club and coaching beginning songwriters.
 She performed with Bethany Yarrow as part of the "Don't Laugh at Me" anti bullying program which she brought to the JH.
 Emily and Lynn have conducted songwriting workshops in area schools and at the National Teacher’s Association convention.
 Emily is also an instructor at the Community College of Vermont in Newport, offering Guitar, Piano, and Music Appreciation classes.